wlandau/fbseqStudies/README.md

 paper_case() # Replicate the results of the case study paper.
 ```

-Calling ``options("fbseqStudies.scaledown" = TRUE)`` selects the serial backend for [`fbseq`](https://github.com/wlandau/fbseq), ensures that datasets are small in the numbers of genes, and configures the MCMCs to run for only a few iterations.
+Calling ``options("fbseqStudies.scaledown" = TRUE)`` selects the OpenMP backend for [`fbseq`](https://github.com/wlandau/fbseq), ensures that datasets are small in the numbers of genes, and configures the MCMCs to run for only a few iterations.
 That way, ``paper_case()`` will complete in a few minutes on your home computer, as opposed to several days on a  machine with a CUDA-capable general-purpose graphics processing unit (GPU).

 # Replicate the studies